Klimaatlas/KAPy/docs/tutorials/tutorial04/Tutorial04.md

 ## Before you start

-This tutorial assumes that you have completed [Tutorial 1](./Tutorial_1.md) and have a completed KAPy analysis in your project directory.
+This tutorial assumes that you have completed [Tutorial 1](../tutorial01/Tutorial01.md) and have a completed KAPy analysis in your project directory.

-A full set of configuration files for this tutorial can be found in `./docs/tutorials/tutorial04/`.
+A full set of configuration files for this tutorial can be found in `./docs/tutorials/tutorial04/` if you don't wish to create them yourself.

 ## Instructions